cas-lab-munich/SigmaRL/README.md

 ## How to Use
 ### Training
 Run `/training_mappo_cavs.py`.
 During training, all the intermediate models that have higher performance than the saved one will be saved.
-You are also allowed to retrain or refine a trained model by setting the parameter `is_continue_train` of the variable `parameters` to `true`.
+You are also allowed to retrain or refine a trained model by setting the parameter `is_continue_train` in the `config.json` from the root directory file to `true`.
 The saved model will be loaded for a new training process.

 `/scenarios/road_traffic.py` defines the RL environment, such as observation function and reward function.
 Besides, it provides an interactive interface, which also visualizes the environment.
 You can use `arrow keys` to control agents and use the `tab key` to switch between agents.
 Adjust the parameter `scenario_type` to choose a scenario.
 All available scenarios are listed in the variable `SCENARIOS` in `utilities/constants.py`.
 It is recommended to use the virtual visualization to check if the environment is as expected before training.
 ### Testing